OneCleverFox/Refactor_the_ATM_Project/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please open an issue

-## License

-The code in this repository is licensed under the [MIT License](LICENSE).

-Feel free to update the README file according to your needs, and include any additional sections or information that may be relevant to your project.